kubafeqt/MouseHandleXY/README.md

 This app was created because my laptop's touchpad stopped working on Windows 10 due to a driver incompatibility.
 It allows full mouse control using only the keyboard.

-## Planned Features
+## Planned Features and Innovations

 - Middle mouse button simulation
-- Save/load cursor positions
+- Save/load cursor positions with configurable hotkeys
 - Configurable hotkeys and delays
 - Custom user-defined sounds